All posts

 MASAK Compliance

-MASAK (Mali Suçları Araştırma Kurulu — Financial Crimes Investigation Board) is Turkey's financial intelligence unit, equivalent to FinCEN in the US.
-It operates under the Ministry of Treasury and Finance and enforces anti-money laundering (AML) and counter-terrorism financing (CTF) regulations.
+MASAK (Mali Suclari Arastirma Kurulu) is Turkey's financial intelligence unit, equivalent to FinCEN in the US.
+It enforces AML and counter-terrorism financing regulations under the Ministry of Treasury and Finance.

 What Turkish LLC Owners Need to Know

-Foreign asset and income disclosure: Turkish residents are required to report foreign financial assets, including US bank accounts and income from foreign entities, as part of their annual tax filing.
-The GIB and MASAK share information — underreporting foreign income that is visible through CRS data exchange triggers scrutiny.
+Foreign asset disclosure: Turkish residents must report foreign financial assets — including US bank accounts and foreign entity income — as part of their annual filing.
+The GIB and MASAK share information.
+Underreporting foreign income that is visible through data exchange will trigger scrutiny.

 Transaction monitoring thresholds:

-• Maintaining a US LLC and US bank account while being a Turkish tax resident is entirely legal — the requirement is accurate reporting, not avoidance of foreign accounts
+• Having a US LLC and US bank account as a Turkish resident is legal.
+The requirement is accurate reporting, not avoidance of foreign accounts.

-• The risk arises when foreign account balances or income are inconsistent with what is reported on the Turkish tax return
+• The risk is when your foreign account balances do not match what you declared on your Turkish return.

 Currency Management: The Lira Factor